Azure/autorest.typescript/test/integration/generated/bodyArray/README.md

 ### BodyArrayClient

-`BodyArrayClient` is the primary interface for developers using the BodyArrayClient library.
+`BodyArrayClient` is the primary interface for developers using the BodyArray client library.
 Explore the methods on this client object to understand the different features of the BodyArray service that you can access.